 Practice

-I work in a strictly algorithmic practice to reinvestigate the hand crafted, the time worn, the human gesture, memory and nostalgia, abstract expressionism, and the bygone crafts of mechanical drawing and post war commercial arts.
-I use JavaScript, the scripted language that underpins most dynamic internet content to revisit the slowness, subtlety and warmth of pre-digital media.
-The journey and the challenge is to use computational randomness to explore a space of beauty that equally belongs to both the past and the future.
+I work within a strictly algorithmic practice to re-examine the hand-crafted, the time-worn, and the human gesture - set in dialogue with the bygone practice of mechanical drawing and geometric construction.
+Using JavaScript, the coding language that underpins much of the dynamic internet, I revisit the slowness, subtlety, and warmth of pre-digital media.
+The challenge, and the journey, is to use computational randomness to explore a space of beauty that belongs equally to the past and the future.
+I call this nostalgia for the future.

-Code-based art offers a new generation of artists a playground and a laboratory—a space to explore new forms of mark-making where the traditions of physical media can be subverted, inverted, and synthesized into fresh visual languages.
-My approach is to take simple, foundational ideas from the art historical canon and reinterpret them through algorithmically authentic methods—ways that feel familiar enough to be relatable, yet are true to a medium that was virtually unimaginable only a decade ago.
+Code-based art offers a new generation of artists both a playground and a laboratory: a space to explore new forms of mark-making, where the traditions of physical media can be subverted, inverted, and synthesized into fresh visual language.
+My approach draws from simple, foundational ideas within the art-historical canon and reinterprets them through algorithmically authentic methods - familiar enough to resonate, yet true to a medium that was virtually unimaginable only a decade ago.

 Algorithmic Process vs Skeuomorphism